 She left and came back with a man and two women from the terminal.
 One of the women, told me that I had to get off the plane and that she would get me on the next flight, which left at 10 a.m.

-Bruno told the trio that was unnecessary, and that she was medically fit to fly.
+Bruno told the trio that was unnecessary and that she was medically fit to fly, despite her allergy to dogs.
 Also, she had an 11 a.m. meeting in Boston, which she would miss.

 At that point, the airline representatives accused her of delaying the flight’s departure (Bruno says passengers were still boarding the flight).
 They threatened to have her arrested if she did not disembark the flight immediately.